New England Composer Series No. 2:

 A History of Farmington, Franklin County, Maine

-Because of his choral compositions and musical knowledge,
+Because of his choral compositions and musical ability

-Supply Belcher was known as "The Handel of Maine."
+Supply Belcher was known locally as "The Handel of Maine."

 He was one of the important early New England composers

-and he compiled only one tunebook with his music,
+He compiled only one tunebook with his choral music,

 The Harmony of Maine (Boston, 1794/ Reprint, 1972)

-Belcher originally lived in Canton, Massachusetts and had a tavern in town.
+Belcher was born in Stoughton and later had a tavern in the nearby town of Canton

-A research article written by musicologist, Roger Lee Hall, is titled:
+read the research article written by musicologist, Roger L. Hall titled:

 "The Handel of Maine: